-Australia, as a large island nation, has substantial maritime interests to protect and critical interests in the current global and regional maritime order.
+Australia has substantial maritime interests to protect as well as critical interests in the current global and regional maritime order.
 But the maritime order is under increasing pressure, especially in the Indo Pacific.

-Australia, as a large island nation, has substantial maritime interests to protect and critical interests in the current maritime order.
-But that order is under pressure because of the demands for migration, trade, resource exploitation, the development of new naval capabilities, and contemporary trans-national threats (e.g. people smuggling and weapons proliferation).
-All of these pressures are playing out in the maritime domain, which has an increasingly high profile in geostrategic calculations in the Indo-Pacific
+Australia has substantial maritime interests to protect as well as critical interests in the current global and regional maritime order.
+However, that order is under increasing pressure from migration, trade, resource exploitation, the development of new naval capabilities, and contemporary transnational and serious organised crime (TSOC) threats (e.g. people smuggling and weapons proliferation).
+All are playing out in the maritime domain, which has an increasingly high profile in geostrategic calculations across the Indo-Pacific.

 Scope and content

 In this course, you will explore Australia’s maritime security strengths and vulnerabilities, as well as:

 • Geopolitical dynamics in the maritime domain: strategic rivalry, competing claims and navigation, diplomacy and Australian interests, including in the South China Sea and the Indian Ocean

 • Australia’s domestic maritime security priorities: protection of sovereign rights in our maritime zones; our border, society and values; reliance on the sea for trade and critical infrastructure

 • Australia’s maritime security architecture, assets, department/agency responsibilities

 • International legal norms (the law of the sea) and maritime security

 • Transnational security threats in the maritime domain: piracy, terrorism, proliferation, drug and people trafficking, and illegal fishing.